 While the show creators didn’t have any truly horrific prom nightmares of their own to share, they did offer some teases about the Heck Family’s future.
 Specifically, a very special upcoming road trip to… yep, Disney World!
 That is going to be one long, painful car ride…

-After the Q&A session with Eileen and DeAnn, the whole blogging group headed over to 427 Birchwood Avenue.
+After the Q&A session with Eileen and DeAnn, the whole blogging group headed over to 427 Birchwood Avenue, Orson, Indiana.
 Though don’t go looking for that on any map, we just walked around the corner from our screening room on the lot.
 Unlike other sets, where each room is just blocked off in a giant warehouse in an odd, unconnected way, the Heck House is indeed a house!
 Sure, it’s plopped right in the center of a big warehouse, but each room connects and after a few seconds walking around, you quickly forget you’re actually on a set.

 Set decorator Julie Fanton gave us a great tour of the house, as well as filling us in on some neat behind-the-scenes tidbits.